lilqasr/leolab/Projects/My_entire_Spotify_streaming_history.md

 ## The process

-**The first thing was to import the json files on individuals tables and then make the union.**
+**The first thing was to import the json files and get it into individuals tables, and then make the union.**

 ```sql
 CREATE TABLE spotihist (